Hell and A Merciful God

-So, again we return the central question: “How could a loving God condemn us to eternal torment for being what He made us to be?”
+So, again we return to the central question: “How could a loving God condemn us to eternal torment for being what He made us to be?”

 A lion who hunts down and kills an injured wildebeest that can’t keep up with the herd isn’t doing evil because he selected the weakest and most vulnerable prey.
-That’s why he was created to do.
+That’s what he was created to do.
 He has no other choice.